comics-asiis/ToxicPeptidePrediction/README.md

 ```bash
   python toxteller.py example.fasta
 ```
-Then an output file will be created in the folder.
+Then an output file named "example.fasta.csv" will be created in the folder, showing the prediction results of the two sample peptides.

 ## Program files
 The essential files of ToxTeller are provided in the folder [_program_resource_](program_resource), and they need to be placed in the same folder to run ToxTeller.